ssc20/obsidian_shuo/Obsidian Vault/Google IT Operating Systems.md

 - again, only copies the directory, but not the files
 - need a `-Recurse` parameter with copy to copy everything

+`cp -r 'Cat Pictures' ~/Desktop`

+what if we wanted to rename something we created
+- we can use the `mv` item command
+- you can move multiple files by using wild cards
+`rm` is only usable by users with permissions to use it

+`-Force`